SeisComP3/seiscomp3/doc/base/glossary.rst

       Read the :ref:`technical documentation <global_mlh>` for the configuration.

    magnitude, local GNS/GEONET (MLr)
-      Local magnitude calculated from MLv amplitudes based on GNS/GEONET specifications for New Zealand.
+      Local magnitude calculated from :term:`MLv <magnitude, local vertical (MLv)>` amplitudes based on GNS/GEONET specifications for New Zealand.

       Read the :ref:`technical documentation <global_mlr>` for the configuration.